xrenaa/cosmos-drive-dreams-toolkits/README.md

-# cosmos av sample toolkits
+# Cosmos AV Sample Toolkits
 This repo provides toolkits for HD map / bounding box / LiDAR condition video generation from RDS-HQ dataset.
 It also provides the conversion scripts from other datasets(e.g. Waymo Open Dataset) to RDS-HQ format.
 ## Install